 - The actual operation

-The surgeon arranges the exact coordinates – the place of the tissue, the total amount of corneal tissue that has to be removed, etc. The patient is also required to use a mild antibiotic in order to reduce the risk of corneal infection after the surgery.
+The lasik surgeon arranges the exact coordinates – the place of the tissue, the total amount of corneal tissue that has to be removed.

-At the beginning of the operation, the patient is administered localized anesthesia, which usually comes in an eye-drop form.
-While there were cases where the patient is given a sedative, it is more likely for him to be awake throughout the operation.
+At the beginning of the operation, the patient is administered localized anesthesia, which usually comes in the form of an eye-drop form.
+While there were cases where the patient is given a sedative, it is more likely for him or her to be awake throughout the operation.

-With the popularity of this form of eye surgery, it is not surprising how more and more LASIK centers are mushrooming not only in the United States but also in many parts of the world, in Asia and in Singapore where the incidence of myopia is one of the highest in the world.
+With the popularity of this form of eye surgery, it is not surprising how more and more LASIK clinics and centres are mushrooming not only in the United States but also in many parts of the world, in Asia and in Singapore where the incidence of myopia is one of the highest in the world.

-While could possibly get this surgery anywhere, you have to know that every center may offer different types of LASIK operation
+While you could possibly get lasik surgery anywhere in Singapore, you have to know that each clinic may offer different types of LASIK surgery.

 Let’s take a look at some of the common types of procedures being offered today, so you can decide on the best lasik clinic for your vision correction.

 LASEK, short for Laser Epithelial Keratomileusis, is a type of the traditional LASIK operation.
 This process is done by a surgeon on a person whose cornea is too thin to go under LASIK operation.
 In this process, an alcohol solution is needed to remove epithelium easier.
 The drawback of this process is that it involves a longer recovery time in comparison with the conventional LASIK surgery method.